-Those who pass with a gold standard, the highest civilian riding standard available, are encouraged to become Tutors and pass their skills on to others.
+If you've passed your test with a Gold (the highest civilian riding standard) or Silver and are interested in passing your skills onto others.
+We would welcome you back to train as a tutor.
 It takes 6-9 months and a minimum of 10 full-day practical role-play sessions for our Tutors to reach the level of competence we require from them.
 After our Tutors qualify, their on-going training continues and they are required to attend two one-day refresher courses each year in order to maintain their skills at the highest level.

 On the first Sunday of every month we run social ride outs for both members and non-members of the group to attend.

 We post information on the ride-outs below and on our facebook site.

 The next ride-out will be on August 3rd 2014:

 We don't have any details yet but keep you eyes peeled.
 It's sure to be a good un.